 Roughly one-third of U.S. consumers have scores below 640.
 So you're not alone - but being in good company at the bottom of the range doesn't make it a better place to be.

-Lenders have a term for borrowers in your score range: subprime.
+Lenders have a term for borrowers in your score range: non-prime.
 It's not an insult - it's a risk classification.
 What it means in practice is that a lender's statistical models flag you as more likely to miss payments or default than someone with a 680 or higher.

 Their response to that risk is predictable: they either say no, or they charge you enough to make the risk worth taking.